menandmice/micetro_docs/guides/user-manual/ipam.rst

 4. The Join Ranges dialog box displays.

-  Use Access.
+Use Access
   Click the drop-down list and specify from which range you will gain access.

-  Use Properties.
+Use Properties
   Click the drop-down list and specify from which range you will use the properties.

-  Title.
+Title
   Enter a title for this range.

-  Description.
+Description
   Type a description.

-5. Click Join.
+5. Click :guilabel:`Join`.

 Select Parent
 -------------